Install and Enable the Advanced CSS/JS Aggregation Module

 Set up a CDN

 A CDN, or “Content Distribution Network” stores a cache of your website on servers across the globe.
 CDN companies own data centers on every continent and in every region.
 Think of it as taking your server cache and making copies of it to servers that are a lot closer to your visitors—in both a physical and network sense.
 If the HTML does not need to be recreated by Drupal, then it is served directly from the CDN, significantly reducing the load times involved.
 Example companies include (my personal favorite) CloudFlare, Level3, Amazon, and Akamai.
 The CDN module for Drupal can be downloaded at https://www.drupal.org/project/cdn.
-There are also Drupal SEO service on-page and off-page-specific modules for CloudFlare - https://www.drupal.org/project/cloudflare and Akamai - https://www.drupal.org/project/akamai.
+There are also service-specific modules for CloudFlare - https://www.drupal.org/project/cloudflare and Akamai - https://www.drupal.org/project/akamai.